Prison Psychology

 UK

-Click Here for information on working as a forensic psychologist within HM Prison Service.
+CLICK HERE for information on working as a forensic psychologist within HM Prison Service.

-Click Here for detailed prison psychology job information provided by "Prospects", the UK's official graduate careers website.
+CLICK HERE for detailed prison psychology job information provided by 'Prospects', the UK's official graduate careers website.

-Free Prison Psychology e-Book
+Prison Psychology Articles

-Quality Links
+Quality Prison Psychology Links & Resources

 The International Association for Correctional and Forensic Psychology (IACFP)